 1. Cleanable Square Footage

-Many large cleaning companies use a buildings “cleanable square footage” as a basis for bidding commercial cleaning jobs.
+Many large commercial cleaning companies use a buildings “cleanable square footage” as a basis for bidding commercial cleaning jobs.
 A building’s “cleanable square footage” is the total square footage of a building that will require cleaning.
 Typically, a building that is 100,000 square feet will have certain areas that will not require cleaning by the janitorial company.
 These areas may include maintenance closets, warehouses, server rooms, medical labs, and vacant office spaces (normally in multi-tenant office buildings).
 To get a buildings cleanable square footage, subtract the square footage that does not require cleaning from the building’s total square footage.

 2. Cleaning Supplies

 Another large factor in bidding a janitorial contract is whether or not the building will supply items such as toilet paper, paper towels, hand soap, air fresheners, toilet seat covers, cleaning chemicals, trash can liners, wax sanitary bags, and vacuum cleaners.
 Understanding the costs of these items will help you bid more effectively.
-Keep in mind, most large janitorial companies purchase in bulk and can get larger discounts than most small cleaning companies.
+Keep in mind, most large commercial cleaning companies purchase in bulk and can get larger discounts than most small cleaning companies.

 3. Scope of Work